Blessed to have community that honors veterans - Mississippi's Best Community Newspaper

 Historian Darrell S. White said the roots of the tradition are much older, dating back to the Civil War.
 On July 4, 1863, the City of Vicksburg surrendered to the Union and the Union soon began its occupation of the City of Natchez, White said.
 There were approximately 5,000 Union soldiers assigned to Natchez, 3,000 of which were regiments of the United States Colored Troops.
 The Grand Army of the Republic (GAR) was founded in 1866, comprised of Union Army, Navel and Marine veterans of the Civil War.

 White said May 30, then called “Decoration Day,” was the true Independence Day for the people of color.
-The GAR would decorate the burial ground of their comrades and became the day that the formally enslaved would acknowledge those who had fought and died for their freedom.
+The GAR would decorate the burial ground of their comrades.
+It became the day that the formerly enslaved would acknowledge those who had fought and died for their freedom.

 Over the years, Decoration Day has evolved into what is now Memorial Day, when all fallen veterans are honored, and the commemorative marches to the Natchez National Cemetery have endured.